sakisandrac/sandrachatphatthanasiri-usds-2024/process.md

 # How to solve this problem
 - Input: a string, and a JSON object
 - Output: a modified JSON object with just the items that include the search term
-- Things to consider: The object might be empty, or contain items with no content
+- Things to consider:
+    - The object might be empty, or contain items with no content
+    - The text might contain capital letters (maybe I should lowercase everything?)

 - Loop through the array of objects, and check if the search string is included the "text" value. if it is, return the page and line, and the ISBN of the book
 - Add the matched book into the results array of the output object